 • You have not been very active lately

-• You get chest pains or shortness of breath when you are active”.11
+• You get chest pains or shortness of breath when you are active”.7

 In Fitness: In-Depth – Exercise: 7 Benefits of Regular Physical Activity – The Bottom Line on Exercise the Mayo Clinic caution:

-“Remember to check with your doctor before starting a new exercise program, especially if you have any concerns about your fitness, haven’t exercised for a long time, have chronic health problems, such as heart disease, diabetes or arthritis”.12
+“Remember to check with a health care professional before starting a new exercise program, especially if you have any concerns about your fitness or haven’t exercised for a long time.
+Also check with a health care professional if you have chronic health problems, such as heart disease, diabetes or arthritis”.8

 Health Topics A-Z

-Where may I find Health Topics related to Physical Activity and Menopause?
+Where may I find Health Topics A-Z related to Physical Activity and Menopause?

 In Health Topics A-Z you may find: